Mia Bella's Gourmet Candles Banner

 To minimize wax left on the sides of the jars or holders, burn candles 1 hour for each inch of its diameter to allow the flame time to melt the wax to the outer edge.
 Burning less time will cause the candle to form a hole down the middle and shorten the burn time.
 Example, a 4” candle should be burned for 4 hours at a time.

-Avoid placing candles in direct sunlight, as this will cause the color to fade.
+Avoid placing candles in direct sunlight, as this will cause the vibrant color to fade.

 Store candles in a dry, cool place.
 Never freeze candles as this will cause the wax to crack.